Menu

 We thought it might be helpful to share an overview of what we will be exploring so that you can ask your child about it at home.

-Our puzzles for the spring term are…
+Our puzzles for the autumn term are…

 We will be;